revoxhere/duino-coin/README.md

 ### Prerequisites

-#### Windows
-If you're using Windows, just grab latest [release](https://github.com/revoxhere/duino-coin/releases) for Windows.
-Unzip the archive and you are ready to go.

 #### Linux
 If you're using Linux, you need to download some dependencies:
 ```bash
 sudo apt install python3 python-pip
 python -m pip install pyserial
 ```
-Then download latest [release](https://github.com/revoxhere/duino-coin/releases) for Linux and unzip it.

 <!-- USAGE EXAMPLES -->
 ## Usage

 #### Windows
 After you have downloaded latest [release](https://github.com/revoxhere/duino-coin/releases), just launch `Miner.exe` or `Wallet.exe` depending on what you want to do.

 #### Linux
 After you have downloaded prerequisites and latest [release](https://github.com/revoxhere/duino-coin/releases), launch `Miner.py` or `Wallet.py` using `python3` depending on what you want to do.

-**NOTE: if connecting to arduino fails, you may need to use `sudo` to lauch `Miner.py`!**
+**NOTE: if when using miner connecting to arduino fails, you may need to use `sudo` to lauch `Miner.py`!**
 ```bash
 sudo python3 Miner.py
 ```